soumendrak/hashnode/cksn60d9u0x952xs15jflgtki.md

 * Initially, reviewing each proposal took around 40 to 75 minutes to me.
 As I got habituated to the review process, my reviewing speed increased.

-* I learned a bit from each proposal, both from the CFPs, which also got qualified and had not.
-I searched the internet for the terms/concepts I did not know about to have an idea of the Talk.
+* I learned a bit from each proposal, both from the CFPs, who also got qualified, and had not.
+I searched the internet for the terms/concepts I did not know about to understand the Talk.

 * August 2019 was an exciting month.
 I have learned a lot of new concepts and gained industry knowledge.

-**Setbacks:**
+## **Setbacks:**

 * There were talks which I would have loved to attend at the conference.
 However, the competition from other proposals was so intense that these talks could not make it.
 Heartbroken.